jontay999/CTF-writeups/HackTheBox/CyberSanta/Crypto/warehouse_maintenance/README.md

 ## Thoughts

 - Honestly I did not manage to solve it within the time frame.
 I got 95% of the code but for some reason it didn't work.
 The problem with my code was that originally I set the sample script to be in hex rather than in bytes which was causing the hashpumpy to give me its signature in a mixture of bytes and hex.
-After the competition, I amended the known_data to be in bytesand it worked
+After the competition, I amended the known_data to be in bytes and it worked!
 - Was a good crypto challenge, and introduced me to the idea that the SHA encryption algorithms can still have vulnerabilities.